mafm/ledger.fs/README.md

 ## Status

-I am using this program on a regular basis to do real work.
+I will soone be using this program on a regular basis to do real work.
+I have been using [ledger.py](https://github.com/mafm/ledger.py/) for real work on a regular basis.
 I believe that what _has_ been implemented is more or less correct.
 However, this program hasn't been extensively tested, so use it at your own risk.

 Lots of useful easy-to-implement features have not yet been implemented.
 I am currently (July 2015) attempting to get this working, and plan to add: